Why One Wandering Incident Means It Could Happen Again

 For caregivers, this knowledge is both sobering and empowering.

-• Sobering because it means a first incident isn’t a fluke — it’s a signal that wandering is now part of your loved one’s dementia journey.
+• Sobering because it means a first incident isn’t a fluke — it’s a signal that wandering may now be part of your loved one’s dementia journey.

-• Empowering because knowing this gives you a chance to prepare early, before the next incident happens.
+• Empowering because knowing this gives you a chance to prepare early, before a potential next incident happens.

 What Caregivers Should Do After the First Incident